zaidanabhi/birdwatch-machine-learning/README.md

 - BURUNG TIONG BATU KALIMANTAN
 - BURUNG CENDERAWASIH BOTAK

-The demo of the model can be tried on the "demo" directory or in the link down below:
+The model's demo can be downloaded on the "demo" directory or tried directly in link down below:

 https://colab.research.google.com/drive/1W2A9V-bQcwOWJebVcExYlr6in0O-NhPh?usp=sharing